KangshiWang/PV_Data_Collection/README.md

 # PV_Data_Collection

 Today, photovoltaic (PV) systems are widely integrated in industrial, commercial and residential applications.
 The output characteristics of PV systems are affected by atmospheric conditions and device aging.
 I am developing a data collection system.
-This system automatically and continuously collects and records the output characteristics and atmospheric conditions of the PV system.
+This system automatically collects and records the output characteristics and atmospheric conditions of the PV system.
 The details of the system are as follows.

 ##	PV strings (PVS) characteristic recording system